Learning for Life

 The student profile in the group includes moderate learning difficulties and communication needs.
 There is a varied mix of characters, who all bring something interesting and unique to the group dynamic.

 The students use the Academy facilities for their various subjects, e.g. science lab, workshop, food technology room, ICT suite.
-They also go out of the Academy on social mobility where they complete Titan Travel Training.
+They also go out of the Academy on social mobility and access the community as they are not formally doing Titan Travel Training this year.
 All the students follow accredited courses in English, Maths and Science.
 Students also have the opportunity to sign up to music lessons on Wednesday’s of which two of our students are participating.

 This is the second year of the Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 These skills are a mix of task specific life skills and academic skills within real life contexts so students can practise English and Maths in meaningful contexts.
 The students have the opportunity to choose half a day of work experience each week at either Hazelwood care home or Construction College as part of the employability unit.